Tips for Reducing Risk While Winter Driving:

 Across Canada, almost 30% of car accidents happen on snowy or icy roads and 5% of these happen during an active snowfall.
 With what is predicted to be a long, cold winter ahead of us, organizations that run a fleet must take extra precautions to keep their operational drivers safe.
 Particularly when considering that motor vehicle crashes are today’s leading cause of death in the workplace.
-Here are some practical tips for reducing risk on the road this winter:
+Here are some practical tips for reducing risk while winter driving:

-Get to know your vehicle: Plan to get your battery tested in fall and spring.
+- Get to know your vehicle: Plan to get your battery tested in fall and spring, before winter driving occurs.
 Make sure that your brakes, lights, heating & cooling, exhaust and ignition systems are all working properly, and ensure that any defects are corrected prior to the winter season.
 Make sure your tires are inflated to the proper pressure, and check your spare tire pressure regularly.
 It is most effective to check tire pressure when it is cold outside, because the pressure will decrease in the cold.
 Conduct daily vehicle inspections before driving.

 - Check out your wipers: Ensure your wipers are in good condition and replace blades that streak.
 Fill up on winter washer fluid and carry an extra jug in your vehicle.
 Pack an ice scraper and brush, and test them to make sure that they work effectively.

 - Stock up on survival tools: Keeping a safety kit in your vehicle during the winter months can be lifesaving.
 Consider packing the following items: a First Aid Kit, flashlight, ice scraper and brush, shovel, tripod jack, traction mats, compass, warm clothes and footwear, blanket, cloth or roll of paper towels, bag of salt, road flares, emergency food and water, booster cables, matches, extra washer fluid, fuel line antifreeze, and spare tire.